-This option may not be available to you though because it only works if you already have a personal American Express card in your home country.
+This option won’t work if you don’t already have a personal American Express card in your home country.
 Amex evaluates if you qualify for a card in the US by using your credit history from your home country.

 What you need before you can call Amex in the US:

 - Social security number: do not call them before you receive your SSN.